 Under the CARES Act, all eligible US residents received $1,200 for single filers earning under $75k and $2,400 for joint filers under $125k.
 Both the HEROES and HEALS Act provide the same policy.
 They differ in the amount residents receive for dependents.
 The HEALS Act would provide $1,200 for dependents with a maximum of 3 while the HEROES Act would provide $500 for each dependent, with no age limit.

 This has not changed with the HEROES Act 2.0.

 The HEALS Act provides the same benefits as the previous CARES Act--$600 per week.
 The CARES Act unemployment benefits expired on July 31, 2020.
 The HEALS Act would extend federal benefits through January 2021 for most workers, through March 2021 for gig workers, independent contractors, part-time workers, and those who are self-employed.
 Under the HEROES Act, eligible residents would receive up to $200 per week (through September 2020), then up to $500 per week to match 70% of lost wages.
 Federal benefits would be extended through December 31, 2020.

 These second stimulus bills also address strategies and benefits or bonuses for returning employees or those who start new jobs, eviction protections, school re-openings, and coronavirus testing.
 Both bills offer relief to individuals and businesses while our entire country recovers from the physical, mental and economic impacts of COVID-19.
 These bills are currently in Senate negotiations, and lawmakers are hopeful to have a compromise soon.
-You can find more information and details about each bill and the negotiation process within these two articles:
+You can find more information and details about each bill and the negotiation process within these three articles: